kennethchoe/SqlBatchProcess/README.md

 SqlBatchRunner
 -----------

+**The problem occurs only when your sql server is not in the same machine as the sql client.
+If you have everything (sql server and web server) in one box, this library will not make it faster.**

 When you have many insert/update statements to run, it can take longer due to the communication overhead.

 For example,